 Keep in mind that insurance companies know that most people don’t want to file a lawsuit and would rather settle.
-An experienced attorney will be able to guide you towards a decision by explaining the possible outcomes if you choose to file a lawsuit.
+An experienced attorney will be able to guide you towards a decision by explaining the possible outcomes if you choose to file a car accident lawsuit process and this is the common reason to create a car accident lawsuit.

 If you decide to reject the final settlement offer and file a lawsuit, then discovery will begin.
 This is when your team of attorneys and the insurance company will dig deeper into who you are and your background.

 This process will include interrogatories, depositions, and requests for documents.
 These documents could be anything from photos taken at the scene, to police reports, witness statements, and medical records.

 Before you can go to trial, mediation will take place.
 This is where a neutral third party will sit down with the parties.
 The goal of this phase is to promote a settlement and avoid going to trial.

 Unlike the movies, you are typically in one room with your attorney will the other party is in another room.
 The mediator will move between the two rooms to hear each side and determine a settlement amount.